Zehra Doğan: International reaction to the imprisonment

 In November 2017, Chinese dissident artist Ai Weiwei published a letter he wrote in solidarity with Doğan's case, drawing parallels between Chinese and Turkish repression of artistic expression.
 Doğan answers the artist from prison: "Art is the best instrument for the struggle".
-On 16 March 2018, England-based graffiti artist Banksy unveiled a mural in New York, measuring 70 feet long, showing black tally marks for the days of Doğan's imprisonment, with one set becoming bars behind which Doğan's face looks out from jail.
+On 16 March 2018, England-based graffiti artist Banksy unveiled a mural in New York, measuring 21 meters long, showing black tally marks for the days of Doğan's imprisonment, with one set becoming bars behind which Doğan's face looks out from jail.
 Speaking to The New York Times, Banksy said: "I really feel for her...
 I've painted things much more worthy of a custodial sentence."

 In 2019, Creative Nomads, an Italian production, released a documentary film featuring three women: Terrorist.
 Zehra and the others.
 The novelist Aslı Erdoğan and the forensic doctor and human rights defender Şebnem Korur Fincancı are interviewed, Doğan participates by correspondence from the prison, and she is represented by animated sequences voiced by the actress Kasia Smoutniak.
 The documentary is directed by Marica Casalinuovo, Francesca Nava, Vichie Chinaglia, Marella Bombini.